kentonv/dvorak-qwerty/README.md

 By me:

 * [dq-windows.zip](https://github.com/kentonv/dvorak-qwerty/releases/download/ancient/dq-windows.zip) - Implements DQ on Windows.
-Source code and [compiled binaries](https://github.com/kentonv/dvorak-qwerty/releases) included. **WARNING:** This code was originally written literally half my lifetime ago and I have not used it in nearly a decade since I don't use Windows anymore.
+Source code and [compiled binaries](https://github.com/kentonv/dvorak-qwerty/releases) included. **Updated to support Windows key as modifier**. **WARNING:** This code was originally written literally half my lifetime ago and I have not used it in nearly a decade since I don't use Windows anymore.
 I hear it still works, though.

 By others (*I have not tested these*):